 At the hotel

 Public beach, free WiFi throughout, pétanque court, table tennis.
 Guests can borrow watersports kit (paddle boards, kayaks, snorkels and flippers) and beach gear (goggles, flotation vests and rubber rings) from reception.
-In rooms: tablet and iPod dock, minibar and Le Labo bath products.
+In rooms: tablet and iPod dock, Diptyque bath products and a minibar.

 Our favourite rooms